-Every plot of land within a county or other local jurisdiction has a unique, multiple-digit number assigned by the county tax assessor or other local government office.
-The number serves to identify land according to its boundary lines for tax purposes only, and is not part of the land's legal description.
+The number, known as a property parcel number, serves to identify land according to the property lines for tax purposes only, and is not part of the land's legal description.
 Depending on your location, tax officials may refer to it as a parcel number, a property index number or an assessor's parcel number.

 Video of the Day

 Because parcel numbers and property records are public, most counties offer multiple ways for homeowners, property appraisers or property owners to find this information.
 Make sure you know the correct street address as well as the owner's name before beginning your property assessment research.

 Look for the number on a previous tax year's statement or a property tax revaluation notice.
 The number will likely be in the tax information section, usually at the top of the bill.